 According to The Lancet “alcohol use is a leading risk factor for global disease burden and causes substantial health loss”1.
 In fact, it is the seventh leading risk factor globally for mortality and disease finding that “the risk of all-cause mortality, and of cancers specifically, rises with increasing levels of consumption, and the level of consumption that minimises health loss is zero”2.
 These results suggest that alcohol control policies and regulations that have traditionally focused on “responsible” or “safe” alcohol consumption might need to be revised worldwide, refocusing on efforts to lower overall population-level consumption.
-Some states (eg. Australia) are currently reviewing their alcohol control regime and with The Lancet’s recent publication more jurisdictions are expected to follow.
-This howtoregulate article examines the international and national alcohol control regulations to determine good regulatory techniques that could assist states’ reviews of existing regulation.
+Some states (eg. Australia) are currently reviewing their alcohol consumption control regime and with The Lancet’s recent publication more jurisdictions are expected to follow.
+This howtoregulate article examines the international and national alcohol consumption control regulations to determine good regulatory techniques that could assist states’ reviews of existing regulation.

 A. International and supranational regulatory framework

 I. World Health Organisation (WHO)

 1. In 2010, the 193 Member States of WHO agreed on a global strategy to reduce the harmful use of alcohol (resolution WHA63.13).
 The strategy gives guidance to both Member States and to the WHO Secretariat on ways to reduce the harmful use of alcohol.
 The strategy has five objectives: